This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

-We are always making little wood crafts for our dollhouses!
-While some people use hot glue for their crafts, we’ve never liked it for miniatures – too much risk of burning my fingers….
+I am always making little wood crafts for my dollhouses!
+While some people use hot glue for their crafts, I’ve never liked it for miniatures – too much risk of burning my fingers….
 So I use wood glue instead.

 6. Paint palette

-We guarantee this will come in handy!
-You can use it for mixing paints to recover a piece of furniture or to keep track of little beads and finials while you glue them onto your tiny Christmas tree!
+I guarantee this will come in handy!
+You can use it for mixing paints to recover a piece of furniture or to keep track of little beads and finials while you glue them onto your tiny Christmas tree!.

 7. Acrylic paints

 There is always something to paint around a dollhouse!
 Use acrylic paints on furniture, walls and floors, dishes, fabrics, clay pots, and more!